annemarie35/do_the_james_brown/README.md

 - run the server
 and...

-*Smile !
+*Have fun(k) !

 #What to do now ?

-- add a layout
+- add a layout !
+- clean the bootstrap menu

 - continue the dance lessons : the idea is to have various buttons with a dance name.
 When you click the button, a gif appears.

 - continue the tests for james & james_dance

-- find a way to link to static url !
+- find a way to link to static url ! (images & style.css)